sackie96/NEW-BACKDOOR/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _TODO: List the IP addresses of the machines you are monitoring_ WEB1 10.0.0.5 AND WEB2 10.0.0.7

 We have installed the following Beats on these machines:
 - _TODO: Specify which Beats you successfully installed_
+FILEBEATS

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

+fILEBEATS HELP YOU KEEP TRACKS OF YOUR LOGS.
+Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: